 Teams of Navigators support WY-FI beneficiaries and are based in each locality: Bradford, Calderdale, Kirklees, Leeds and Wakefield.
 Navigators are service neutral and build trusting relationships with beneficiaries so that beneficiaries can re-engage with services and receive person-centred support.

-Peer Mentors work with the Navigators to support beneficiaries and are voluntary roles.
-To find out more about becoming a Peer Mentor visit our ‘Opportunities in WY-FI‘ page.
+Peer Mentors volunteer their time and work with our Navigator teams to support beneficiaries.
+To find out more about Peer Mentoring at WY-FI, visit the Peer Mentoring page.

 Over the course of the project specialists have provided targeted engagement support for: